Zaitis/GatePass/README.md

 # Getting Started

 ## Prerequisites
-- Java 21 or later
+- Java 21 (required for compilation)
 - Maven 3.6 or later

 ## Running the Application